grishkam/QuickFigures/UserGuide/User Guide.md

 **Simple Text Items** are fragments of text with only one font, one line, one color and one format.
 When text is selected, the handles shown below will be visible.
 Users can click or drag handles to perform any type of edit.
 ![image](images/objects/SimpleText.png)

 **Complex Text Items** may contain multiple lines of text with sections that may be superscript, subscript, different font styles, underline, strikethrough, or colors.
-A user can select a section of text while in edit mode and click one of the icons that appear below it to change the format making the section of text  Bold, Italic, Subperscript, unserlined or strikethrough (icons shown in screenshot below).
+A user can select a section of text while in edit mode and click one of the icons that appear below it to change the format making the section of text  Bold, Italic, Superscript, underlined or strikethrough (icons shown in screenshot below).
 Row Labels, Column Labels and Plot labels are special kinds of complex labels.
 ![image](images/objects/TextComplex.png)

 ### Channel Label Text